Frequently Asked Questions about the

 PLUS one of the following, according to the type of CDA Credential that you want to receive:

-If you have completed the 90-Hour Course at Montgomery College within the past four years, you only need to take one of the following classes to meet the CDA education training requirement:
+If you have completed the two classes for the 90-Hours at Montgomery College within the past four years, you only need to take one of the following classes to meet the CDA education training requirement:

 What requirements must I need before applying to the training program?